primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

  - When you request approval for Assessment, Case Plan, and/or Closure.
 Alerts will appear on the corresponding form or forms pending approval.
 Once the form is approved or rejected by your supervisor, the alert goes away.

  - When a supervisor adds a Note to your case.
-Once you edit and save the Note, the alert goes away.
+Once you edit and save your Case, the alert goes away.

  - When another user directly edits a Services subform on your case.
-Once you edit and save the Services subform, the alert goes away.
+Once you edit and save your Case, the alert goes away.

- - When another user adds information to your case, such as an Incident or a Service Provision.
-Once you edit and save these additions, the alerts go away.
+ - When another user adds a subform entry to your case, such as an Incident or a Service Provision.
+Once you edit and save your Case, the alert goes away.

 Note that dependng on your configuration, some form names may be different from the User Guide examples.